pohlm01/master-thesis/4_comparison.typ

 Therefore, classical certificate issuance can take up to an hour as well, though in optimized configurations it can work a lot faster.
 The second part, the propagation delay of new tree heads to the @rp:pl, is more relevant.
 X.509 certificates are trusted by @rp:pl immediately after they are issued.
-In contrast to that, to verify @mtc:pl, the @rp must be up-to-date with the batch tree head for successful verification.
+In contrast to that, verifying @mtc:pl requires the @rp to be up-to-date with the batch tree head.
-In practice, we do not expect updates from the Transparency Service to the @rp to happen substantially more frequently than every six hours.
+In practice, we do not expect updates from the Transparency Service to the @rp to happen substantially more frequently than every six hours~@mtc_fallback_estimate.
 Therefore, the delay until a new @mtc is broadly usable may be up to a few days in the worst case.

 To determine how big the impact of the long issuance delay is, it is helpful to understand which circumstances require fast certificate issuance.